MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-enable-application-ledger-entries-different-currencies.md

 3. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendor Posting Groups**, and then choose the related link.
 4. In the **Debit Curr.
 Appln.
 Rndg.
 Acc.** and **Credit Curr.
 Appln.
 Rndg.
 Acc.** fields, enter the relevant general ledger accounts to post rounding differences.

-## <a name="see-related-microsoft-trainingtrainingmodulesprocess-foreign-currency-payments-dynamics-365-business-central" />See related [Microsoft training](/training/modules/process-foreign-currency-payments-dynamics-365-business-central/)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/process-foreign-currency-payments-dynamics-365-business-central/)

 ## <a name="see-also" />See also